favsto/sql-to-bigquery-dataflow/README.md

 For more information about pipeline options visit the [documentation](https://cloud.google.com/dataflow/pipelines/specifying-exec-params).

+## License

+Apache License Version 2.0

 ## Contact us
 I'm glad if you help us to improve this pipeline.
 Feel free to interact with us, collaborate and improve this code.
 Please contact us via e-mail: fausto.fusaro@injenia.it.
+Any contributor is my friend!